Family Nurse Practitioner (M.S.N.) (Accelerated Online)

 Career Options

 Family nurse practitioner graduates are employed in a wide variety of clinical settings.
 Settings can include primary care, specialty clinics, and even their own private practice.
 Graduates are qualified to take one of the FNP national certification examinations, which is a requirement for licensure as an advanced practice registered nurse (APRN).
-Gradates are well-prepared to pursue doctoral study as a new graduate or later in their career.
+Graduates are well-prepared to pursue doctoral study as a new graduate or later in their career.

 Program Faculty

-Contact The Graduate College for general questions about getting started with your application, funding your degree, and more.
-If you have program-specific questions after reviewing the program details, we encourage you to contact the following individuals.
+Contact us for general questions about getting started with your application, funding your degree, and more.
+If you have program-specific questions after reviewing the details, we encourage you to contact the following individuals.

 Graduate Advisor